 Kevin Freeman was first elected Mayor of Millwood in November, 2013 and took office as Millwood's ninth mayor in January, 2014.
 He was elected to a second term in November of 2017.
 He previously served on both the Millwood City Council and the Millwood Planning Commission.
 In addition to his duties as Mayor, he sits on the Board of Directors for both the Spokane Regional Health District and the Spokane Regional Clean Air Agency.

 A resident of Millwood since 1998, he was born and raised in Portland, Oregon and is a graduate of the University of Idaho.
 A hydrogeologist by trade, he is the owner of a consulting firm with clients across the Pacific Northwest.
 He is married and the proud father of two young adults.

 City of Spokane Valley Representative

-Rod Higgins is currently serving as the Mayor of the City of Spokane Valley.
-He has served on the Spokane Valley City Council since February 2013.
+Rod Higgins is currently serving as councilmember for the City of Spokane Valley.
+He has served on the Spokane Valley City Council, at times the Mayor, since February 2013.
 He is a retired director of the International Society of Mine Safety Professionals, Higgins holds a B.S. in Finance from the University of Idaho.
 In addition to involvement in a number of community and professional organizations, he served as a City of Spokane Valley Planning Commissioner from January 2012 until his appointment to the Council in February 2013.